"

 Political parties

-Policy convergence and bipartisanship, rather than partisan conflict, has mostly characterised the role of the major political parties within this policy domain.
-There have been instances where this major party bipartisanship has wavered a little or where alleged differences have been exaggerated for tactical advantage in the heat of election campaigns (such as recent arguments about which side is tougher or more effective on ‘border protection’).
-Nonetheless, in broad terms, the major party bipartisan consensus has generally prevailed, especially on the fundamental structure of the immigration system.
+Policy convergence and bipartisanship, rather than partisan conflict, have mostly characterised the role of the major political parties within this policy domain.
+There have been instances where this major-party bipartisanship has wavered a little or where alleged differences have been exaggerated for tactical advantage (such as arguments about which side has been tougher or more effective on ‘border protection’ or which has been best equipped to temper the post-pandemic surge in immigration numbers).

 However, bipartisan consensus is tested from time to time.
 Within the Coalition parties, there can be some sentiment which is sceptical of multiculturalism and instead favours the maintenance of common values.
 Within the broader membership of the Labor Party, reservations about the ethics of draconian ‘border protection’ policies and empathy for the plight of affected asylum seekers are not infrequently expressed.[34]